Las Cruces Local GuideUpdated weekly · last checked Jul 1, 2026

 Retiring in Las Cruces, NM

 An ordinary week in Las Cruces.
-Where to eat, things to do, pickleball, events, health and senior help, taxes and home costs.
-Updated weekly, with every source linked.
+Where to eat, what to do, pickleball, events, health and senior help, taxes and home costs.
+Updated weekly, every source linked.

 The first things to know about Las Cruces.